0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/bridging.md

 ### L1 to L2

-1. If a call to the `bridgeAsset` or `bridgeMessage` passes validation, the bridge contract appends an exit leaf to the L1 exit tree and computes the new L1 exit tree root.
+1. If a call to `bridgeAsset` or `bridgeMessage` on L1 passes validation, the bridge contract appends an exit leaf to the L1 exit tree and computes the new L1 exit tree root.

 2. The global exit root manager appends the new L1 exit tree root to the global exit tree and computes the global exit root.